-|Socio-Economic Risk Factors of Spontaneous Preterm Birth Among Saudi Women: A Case-control Study|
+|Socio-economic Risk Factors of Spontaneous Preterm Birth Among Saudi Women: A Case-Control Study|

 |Hayfaa A Wahabi|

 |Research Chair of Evidence-based Healthcare and Knowledge Translation, Department of Family and Community Medicine, College of Medicine, King Saud University, Riyadh, Saudi Arabia|

 Viewed : 2385 times

-Downloaded : times.
+Downloaded : 2851 times.

-Keywords : Socio-economic risk factors, Spontaneous preterm birth, Case control study, Saudi Arabia
+Keywords : Socio-economic risk factors, Spontaneous preterm birth, Case-control study, Saudi Arabia

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Materials and Methods: A matched case-control study, including 150 women with spontaneous preterm delivery and 150 women with spontaneous full-term delivery, was conducted in three hospitals in Riyadh.
-Cases and controls were matched for age and parity.
-Information on maternal socio-economic risk factors was obtained from face-to-face interviews.
-Odds ratio (OR) for risk factors and 95% confidence intervals (CIs) were calculated.
-A multiple logistic regression model was used to control for potential confounding factors.
+Materials and Methods: A matched case-control study was conducted on 150 women with SPTB delivery and 150 women with spontaneous full-term delivery, in three hospitals in Riyadh.
+Cases and controls were matched in terms of age and parity.
+Then, information on maternal socio-economic risk factors was obtained through face-to-face interviews.
+The odds ratio (OR) for risk factors and a 95% confidence interval (CI) were calculated as well.
+Finally, a multiple logistic regression model was used to control potential confounding factors.

-Results:First-degree consanguinity (Adjusted odds ratio (AOR) =3.72, 95% CI=1.52-9.12), exposure to tobacco smoke (AOR=2.62, 95% CI=1.03-6.66), low family income (AOR=4.63, 95% CI=1.62-13.27), were all associated with an increased risk of SPTB.
+Results: Based on the results, factors including first-degree consanguinity (adjusted OR [AOR] =3.72, 95% CI=1.52-9.12), exposure to tobacco smoke (AOR=2.62, 95% CI=1.03-6.66), and low family income (AOR=4.63, 95% CI=1.62-13.27) were all associated with an increased risk of SPTB.